KyFerr/kyferr.github.io/README.md

 ---

 ## About
-I’m a **Computer Science student at the University of Auckland** with a strong interest in coding and problem solving.
+Heya!
+My name is Kyran Fernandes and I’m a **First year Computer Science student at the University of Auckland** with a strong interest in coding and problem solving!
 This website highlights my projects, technical skills, and learning progress as I continue to build experience in web development.

 ---